dmoisset/s5/character/classes/solarian.md

 ### Flashing Strikes

-Once you reach 7th level, after taking an Attack action, you can make a single melee weapon attack as a bonus action
+Once you reach 7th level, after taking an Attack action with only melee weapons, you can make a single melee weapon attack as a bonus action.

 ### Extra Attack

-Beginning at 13th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+Beginning at 13th level, you can attack twice, instead of once, whenever you take the Attack action on your turn using melee weapons.

 ### Stellar Paragon